eficode/resolve-pr-refs/README.md

 # Github Action Resolve Pull Request Refs

-Tested only for `issue_comment` event.
-When your workflow triggers on a comment on PR, you can use this action.
+When your workflow triggers on a comment on PR (the `issue_comment`-event), you can use this action to resolve the Git ref for that pull-request.

 ## Inputs